LetsUnlockiPhone/FriendsOfFriends/README.md

 ***Future Features***

-- [ ] Look up phone number / email with iCloud's CardDav server to pull coresponding contact information.
+- [x] Look up phone number / email with iCloud's CardDav server to pull coresponding contact information. *Not implemented, but can be done with two lines if you merge this project with iCloudContacts.*